Mary Ann Shadd Cary, Abolitionist, Publisher & Attorney

 Return to the U.S., becoming an attorney

-After publishing what would become the paper’s last issue in 1861, Mary Ann returned to live in the U.S. As the Civil War was breaking out, she felt called to help in the war effort.
-As a recruiting officer for the Union Army, her mission was to encourage African-American men to enlist in the battle against the Confederacy for the fight to end slavery.
+After publishing what would become the paper’s last issue in 1861, Mary Ann returned to live in the U.S. As the Civil War broke out, she felt called to help in the war effort.
+She became a recruiting officer for the Union Army with a mission mission was to encourage African American men to enlist in the Union Army.

-After the war, Mary Ann delved into another new challenge — to study law at Howard University.
-There was just one problem — the historically Black school didn’t allow women into their law school.
+After the war, Mary Ann delved into another new challenge, making the decision to study law at Howard University.
+There was one problem — the historically Black university didn’t allow women into their law school.

 Mary Ann filed a sex discrimination suit and won.
-It took many years of study, but at the age of sixty, she got her law degree.
+It took many years of study, but at the age of sixty, she earned a law degree.
 Becoming the second Black woman attorney in the U.S., she spent the last ten years of her life practicing law.

 . . . . . . . . . .